bzminer/bzminer/README.md

             "cooldown_period": 0, // allow the gpu to cooldown after a period of time. default is 0.
 Higher value means more time between cooldown periods.

-            "force_opencl": 0 // force device to mine on OpenCL (if available, only affects nvidia) },
+            "force_opencl": 0, // force device to mine on OpenCL (if available, only affects nvidia)

+            "reset_oc_dag_gen": false // Resets overclocks before DAG is generated.
+Sets overclocks back after DAG has completely been generated.
+Useful for high oc when getting a lot of invalid shares due to invalid DAG generation
+        },
         {
             "uid": "39:0",